Strong ill-posedness in $L^{\infty}$ of the 2d Boussinesq equations in vorticity form and application to the 3d

 \section{Acknowledgment}

-RB thanks Tarek M. Elgindi for several helpful discussions and suggestions, especially regarding the application to the 3d axisymmetric Euler equations.
-RB is partially supported by the GNAMPA group of INdAM and from the PRIN project 2020 entitled ``PDEs, fluid dynamics and transport equation''. \\ LEH is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.\\ FI is partially supported by PRIN project 2017JPCAPN entitled ``Qualitative and quantitative aspects of nonlinear PDEs."
+RB thanks Tarek M. Elgindi for several helpful discussions and suggestions, especially regarding the application to the 3D axisymmetric Euler equations.
+The authors thank the anonymous referees for their helpful comments and suggestions.
+RB is partially supported by the GNAMPA group of INdAM, the Italian Ministry of University and Research, PRIN 2020 entitled ``PDEs, fluid dynamics and transport equation'' and PRIN 2022HSSYPN TESEO, NextGenEU. \\ LEH is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.\\ FI is partially supported by PRIN project 2017JPCAPN entitled ``Qualitative and quantitative aspects of nonlinear PDEs."